Mike Pence: Trump 'has every right to criticize" other branches of government

 Related: Trump Named in More Than 50 Lawsuits Since Inauguration

 In an interview with Fox News this weekend, Trump also maintained that he has "respect" for Russian President Vladimir Putin.
-When host Bill O'Reilly responded, "Putin's a killer," the president's response was, "There are a lot of killers.
+When host Bill O'Reilly responded, "Putin's a killer," the president responded: "There are a lot of killers.
 We have a lot of killers.
 Well, you think our country is so innocent?"

 "Look, President Trump has been willing to be critical of our country's actions in the past.
 But what you're hearing there is a determination by the president of the United States to not let semantics or the arguments of the past get in the way of exploring the ability to work together with Russia and with President Putin in the days ahead," Pence said.

-After Todd brought up some of Putin's record — including the Russian president's time as a former KGB agent, his work to fund and promote separatists in Eastern Ukraine, the killing of passengers during the downing of MH17, in addition to a number of other mysterious deaths that have been Putin-related — Pence rejected the idea that Trump was trying to say American leaders have done anything similar.
+Host Chuck Todd brought up some of Putin's record — including his time as a former KGB agent, his work to fund and promote separatists in Eastern Ukraine and the killing of passengers during the downing of a Malaysian Airlines flight believed to have been hit by pro-Russian separatists in Ukraine, in addition to a number of other mysterious deaths believed to have been Putin-related.
+But Pence rejected the idea that Trump was trying to say U.S. leaders have done anything similar.

 "President Trump is someone who is not going to look in the rear-view mirror so much as looking out the windshield," he added.